99 Survival Acronyms and Terms Preppers Use

 GOOD: Get Out of Dodge – a saying originating from Westerns adopted to mean escaping from populated areas.
 GOOD bags are similar to BOBs but are designed with urban scenarios in mind with extra weaponry and urban tools.

-GMRS: General Mobile Radio Service – a licensed radio service similar to CB of frequencies 462 MHz and 467 MHz.
+GMRS: General Mobile Radio Service – a licensed radio service similar to CB with frequencies of 462 MHz and 467 MHz.

 GPS: Global Positioning System – a satellite-driven navigation system used by GPS receivers and many smartphones.